 Is your yard filled with piles of tires?
-And are you wondering what do with them?
+And are you wondering what to do with them?

-Many recycling companies and landfills are struggling with used tires.
-Tires are among the largest and most problematic sources of waste and because of their shape and large volume they take up a lot of valuable space.
+Many recycling companies and landfill sites are struggling with used tires.
+Tires are among the largest and most problematic sources of waste, since because of their shape and large volume they take up a lot of valuable space.
 However, tires are also one of the most reusable types of waste materials, as the rubber is very resilient and can be re-used in many ways.

-Shredded tires are perfect for increasing the burning value of RDF in incineration plants, as they can really maximize their process by utilizing a rubber mixture.
+- Shredded tires are perfect for increasing the burning value of refuse-derived fuel (RDF) in incineration plants, as they can really maximize their process by utilizing a rubber mixture.

-Other road construction companies purchase large quantities of medium sized shredder tires to use in road beds for minimizing vibrations and for highway sound barriers.
+- Other road construction companies purchase large quantities of medium-sized shredder tires to use in road beds for minimizing vibration and for highway sound barriers.

-Pure rubber can also be granulated and used in the foundations of race tracks, playing grounds and garden beds.
-It is used in bark mulch to hold in the water in order to prevent weeds from growing.
+- Pure rubber can also be granulated and used in the foundations of racetracks, playgrounds, and garden beds.
+It is used in bark mulch to hold in water and to prevent weeds from growing.

-Rubber tires can be used in barriers such as collision reduction, erosion control, rainwater runoff, wave action that protects piers and marshes.
+- Rubber tires can be used in barriers for collision reduction, erosion control, and rainwater runoff, and to protect piers and marshland from wave action.

 How can TANA Shark help you process your waste tires?

-Watch this video of a TANA Shark producing small particle sizes for a cement kiln and see how this technology helps in achieving a maximum RDF value.
+Watch this video of a TANA Shark producing small particles for a cement kiln and see how this technology helps in maximizing the RDF value.